Music: Origins and prehistory

-India has one of the oldest musical traditions in the world—references to Indian classical music (marga) are found in the Vedas, ancient scriptures of the Hindu tradition.

-The earliest and largest collection of prehistoric musical instruments was found in China and dates back to between 7000 and 6600 BCE.
+Prehistoric music can only be theorized based on findings from paleolithic archaeology sites.
+The disputed Divje Babe flute, a perforated cave bear femur, is at least 40,000 years old, though there is considerable debate surrounding whether it is truly a musical instrument or an object formed by animals.
+The earliest objects whose designations as musical instruments are widely accepted are bone flutes from the Swabian Jura, Germany, namely from the Geissenklösterle, Hohle Fels and Vogelherd caves.
+Dated to the Aurignacian (of the Upper Paleolithic) and used by Early European modern humans, from all three caves there are eight examples, four made from the wing bones of birds and four from mammoth ivory; three of these are near complete.
+Three flutes from the Geissenklösterle are dated as the oldest, c.
+43,150–39,370 BP.

 Antiquity

 The earliest material and representational evidence of Egyptian musical instruments dates to the Predynastic period, but the evidence is more securely attested in the Old Kingdom when harps, flutes and double clarinets were played.
 Percussion instruments, lyres, and lutes were added to orchestras by the Middle Kingdom.
 Cymbals frequently accompanied music and dance, much as they still do in Egypt today.
 Egyptian folk music, including the traditional Sufi dhikr rituals, are the closest contemporary music genre to ancient Egyptian music, having preserved many of its features, rhythms and instruments.

-The "Hurrian Hymn to Nikkal", found on clay tablets that date back to approximately 1400 BCE, is the oldest surviving notated work of music.
+The "Hurrian Hymn to Nikkal", found on clay tablets in the ancient Syrian city of Ugarit, is the oldest surviving notated work of music, dating back to approximately 1400 BCE.

 Music was an important part of social and cultural life in ancient Greece, in fact it was one of the main subjects taught to children.
-Musical education was considered to be important for the development of an individual's soul.
+Musical education was considered important for the development of an individual's soul.
 Musicians and singers played a prominent role in Greek theater, and those who received a musical education were seen as nobles and in perfect harmony (as can be read in the Republic, Plato).
 Mixed gender choruses performed for entertainment, celebration, and spiritual ceremonies.
 Instruments included the double-reed aulos and a plucked string instrument, the lyre, principally a special kind called a kithara.
 Music was an important part of education, and boys were taught music starting at age six.
 Greek musical literacy created significant musical development.
 Greek music theory included the Greek musical modes, that eventually became the basis for Western religious and classical music.
 Later, influences from the Roman Empire, Eastern Europe, and the Byzantine Empire changed Greek music.
 The Seikilos epitaph is the oldest surviving example of a complete musical composition, including musical notation, from anywhere in the world.
-The oldest surviving work written on the subject of music theory is Harmonika Stoicheia by Aristoxenus.
+The oldest surviving work written about music theory is Harmonika Stoicheia by Aristoxenus.